spuzzelsnest/PShell-Commander/README.md

 - Remote CMD (domain/local)
 - Remote Registry (domain/local)

+# how to run

+## Windows

+Just run the damn thing

+## Unix (Linux / OSX)

+- install powershell
+- run the script like "pwsh psCom.ps1"

 # Latest News

+05-10-2018
+I Have been messing with versioning but got it right this time this is the last update, v 2.1.1!
-The last update, v 2.2, has taken on the chalange of going multi platform and is partionally tested on Mac OSX.
+I have taken on the chalange of going multi platform and i am partionally testing on Mac OSX.
 Although some of the network tools are not supported yet.
 I plan to update tools and multi platform support soon!